Delay-Multiply-And-Sum Beamforming for Real-Time In-Air Acoustic Imaging: Experimental Results And Validation

 We then calculated the acoustic images $I$ in the horizontal plane.
 The resulting image is normalized such that its maximum value equals one, after which we compute the average off-target energy in the image:

 where $\Omega_{\text{off}}$ denotes the set of off-target pixels and $N_{\text{off}}$ is their total number.
 We then use this quantity $E_{\text{off}}$ as a proximal value for the image SNR:

 We calculated these image SNR quantities for an input range of $\mathrm{mic}$ ranging from -\SI{40}{\dB} to \SI{10}{\dB}.
 The results of these simulations can be found in Fig. \ref{fig:image_snr}, with the panels showing the SNR results for the imaging with and without coherence factor post-processing on the left and right respectively.
 From these plots the superior noise suppression of the DMAS-class of algorithms can be observed, with increasing image SNR values for increasing DMAS orders.
 The addition of the CF post-processing step further increases the image SNR over all algorithms.
+In Table \ref{tab:snr_cf_gain_0db} we have highlighted the results at a reference microphone SNR of \SI{0}{\dB} to further quantify the improvements in SNR by DMAS-CF.

 As a final quantification experiment, we measured the spatial resolution of the DMAS-class beamformers.
-For this, we implemented a simulation in which two reflectors were spaced at the same range (\SI{1.5}{\m}) and are placed symmetrically with respect to the X-axis with a half-angle $a$, as can be seen in Fig. \ref{fig:innerangle} on the bottom right corner.
+For this, we implemented a simulation in which two reflectors were spaced at the same range (\SI{1.5}{\m}) and were placed symmetrically with respect to the X-axis with a half-angle $a$, as can be seen in Fig. \ref{fig:innerangle} on the bottom right corner.
 We then calculated the acoustic image $I$ in the horizontal plane, and selected the range slice corresponding to the reflector range.
 We then aggregated the angular responses for all inner-angle combinations of reflectors in the scene, which are the results shown in Fig. \ref{fig:innerangle}.
 From these plots it becomes clear that the main benefit of the DMAS methods is an increase in dynamic range, but not in spatial resolution, which remains mostly constant over the spacing of the targets.
 This confirms the hypothesis that the spatial resolution mainly originates from the layout of the microphone array, and cannot be drastically improved by applying the DMAS-class algorithms for beamforming.